Articles

 While partner account managers don’t need to be versed in the minutiae of the product, they should be able to speak to its main value propositions and functions.
 Ideally, they’re comfortable enough to convey its value to prospects and educate on its main features to partners, but they have the support of a product team to tackle more in-depth queries.

 If you're preparing to build a partnerships team, you'll want to make sure you're compensating properly for this in-demand skill set.
-Currently, junior partner account manager salaries in the United States typically start around $95,000 annually and grow depending on their years of experience, according to Glassdoor.
+Currently, partner account manager salaries in the United States average around $73,000 annually and grow depending on their years of experience, according to Glassdoor.

 It might seem like a long wish list, but we’ve seen firsthand how many capable partnerships managers have developed all the skills required to flourish in this exciting role.